ng-/ng.seed/readme.md

 ```

 ## dependencies
-To use a third-party ng library simply add it to your `package.json` as a dependency.
-When you publish your project as a dependency, please use the "ng." prefix.
+To use a third-party ng module simply add the module to your application's `node_modules` folder and - if you plan to publish your application - add it as a dependency to your `package.json`.
+If you publish your own project as a dependency, please use the "ng." prefix.
 Preserving this namespace is helpful for other developers to discover your project.

 ## config
 All config options are contained in your project's `package.json`.
 By default, ng.seed loads the bleeding-edge of angular on `http port 1080`.
+Edit your `package.json` if you wish to stay on a particular version.
+For example:
+		"requires": {
+			"ng": 	  "//ajax.googleapis.com/ajax/libs/angularjs/1.2.12/angular.min.js",
+			"ngRoute": "//ajax.googleapis.com/ajax/libs/angularjs/1.2.12/angular-route.min.js"
+		}
-Edit `package.json` if you wish to stay on a particular version (google's cdn is highly recommended for production), change the location/prefix of your log files, or change the default protocol/port.
+Using google's cdn is highly recommended for production.
+Other configuration options include changing the path and/or prefix of your log files, or changing your application's default protocol/port.

 ## running as root
 Don’t install or run nave/node/npm as root because of security vulnerabilities.
 When not root, the only thing you won’t be able to do is listen on ports less than 1024.
 Instead, listen on a port > 1024 (e.g., the default is 1080 for http and 1443 for https) and use ip-table to forward ports 80 & 443 to the ones your server is actually listening to